New Melania Trump Billboards: Do They Suggest She Knows Only ‘A Little Bit Of English’?

 Trudy Hamilton-Irvin writes on Twitter, “I think a little more than English was used.”

-Twitter user Francesco Furfaro, seems to also see this a little differently.
+Twitter user Francesco Furfaro seems to also see this a little differently.
 Furfaro writes, “seems like shade is being thrown imo.”

 Melania Trump hails from Slovenia, a neighboring country of Croatia, where the billboards are erected.
-Suggesting that you will go far by learning the English language like Melania did, is a message that might hit the mark for some folks when pondering their future, this is what the American Institute folks are banking on.
+Suggesting that you will go far by learning the English language like Melania did is a message that might hit the mark for some folks when pondering their future; this is what the American Institute folks are banking on.

 [Featured Image by Evan Vucci/AP Images]